All Episodes

 That's a disaster.

-Because the Democrats don't play by the same rules.
+Because the Democrats don't play by these same rules.

-But nonetheless, uh the Alabama incumbent, uh, who is again appointed by the governor under questionable ethical circumstances, and enough other Republicans want to keep in place these procedural rules that prevent us from achieving what we told the American people we wanted to achieve.
+But nonetheless, the Alabama incumbent, who was, again, appointed by the governor under questionable ethical circumstances, and enough other Republicans want to keep in place these procedural rules that prevent us from achieving what we told the American people we wanted to achieve.

-You were not unlike uh uh a number of my friends.
+You are not unlike a number of my friends.

-Are you are you happier with his agenda now on, for example, the economy on health care and a Supreme Court choices on building the wall, obviously you support vetting refugees?
+Are you happier with his agenda now on, for example, the economy, on health care, and the Supreme Court choices on building the wall?

 I'm frustrated that Congress is not doing more and that Congress is hamstringing the president in a variety of different ways, particularly with the confirmation of his nominees.

-But the one thing that the President did do that supersedes all others, which is put Neil Gorsuch on the United States Supreme Court.
+But the one thing that the president did do that supersedes all others was put Neil Gorsuch on the United States Supreme Court.

 That by itself makes his presidency worthwhile.